-ALTERNATE EDUCATIONAL ROOM
+ALTERNATE EDUCATIONAL ROOM/ IN SCHOOL SUSPENSION

-An alternate educational setting (AER) may be assigned during the school day when a student's conduct requires removal from the classroom.
-The student is able to receive credit for work completed but is not able to participate in lunch with classmates and similar privileges, including extra-curricular performances/games.
+An alternative educational setting (AER) may be assigned during the school day when a student's conduct requires removal from the classroom.
+The student is able to receive credit for work completed but is not able to participate in lunch with classmates and similar privileges, which may include extra-curricular performances/games.
 All school work is to be completed and handed in at the end of the day in which the student is in AER.
 If a student is removed for cause out of AER, or is not working on school work during the AER, they will not receive credit for that day's school work.